wrichter/frankenshift/README.md

 [...]
 ```

+## Configure and start MicroShift

+At this point, we pretty much just have to follow the [MicroShift installation instructions](https://access.redhat.com/documentation/en-us/red_hat_build_of_microshift/4.14/html/installing/microshift-install-rpm#installing-microshift-from-rpm-package_microshift-install-rpm) from step 3 onwards.

-## Download OpenShift Pull Secret & configure cri-o
+### Download OpenShift Pull Secret & configure cri-o

-Download your pull secret from https://console.redhat.com/openshift/install/pull-secret and store it as `~/openshift-pull-secret`
+Download your pull secret from [https://console.redhat.com/openshift/install/pull-secret] and store it as `~/openshift-pull-secret`

 ```console
 # ls ~/openshift-pull-secret